elementor/one-click-accessibility/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Fixed! - Triggering blur after focus to avoid auto-focus by browser on tab reactivated

 = 1.1.1 =
 * Tweak! - Added more hebrew strings translate
 * Tested up to WordPress v4.4